thecognifly/cognifly-python/readme/DRONE_SETUP.md

 - `disconnect` from the flight controller

 ## Raspberry Pi configuration

+_(Note: if using the Raspbian image that we may have provided to you, you can ignore this section.)_

 - install [raspbian](https://www.raspberrypi.org/software/operating-systems/) on the SD card (you can use Raspberry Pi OS Lite)